taleinat/byteshift_strstr/README.md

 | Volnitsky's strstr |  811 us (1.2x)     |  1.6 ms (1.2x)     | 12.6 ms (1.9x)     | 72.6 ms (3.7x)     |
 | fast_strstr        |  559 us (0.8x)     |  1.1 ms (0.8x)     |  5.5 ms (0.8x)     | 16.3 ms (0.8x)     |
 | byteshift_strstr   | **509 us (0.8x)**  | **1.0 ms (0.8x)**  | **5.1 ms (0.8x)**  | **15.0 ms (0.8x)** |

+`byteshift_strstr` is faster than all of the alternatives, including the native `strstr`, for all but the shortest of search strings.

 Note the good performance with short search strings.
 This is since the algorithm doesn't require complex pre-processing the sub-string.